Rocky-921/ReactionTimer/README.md

-Created a Circuit that measure human reaction time
+Created a Circuit that measure human reaction time.</br>
+Open the .cv file using CircuitVerse.org